5l1v3r1/Discord-Image-Logger/README.md

 # Discord-Image-Logger
 A python logger you can use to log anyone with a image.
-It also logs the ip just from the Image.
+It also logs the ip just from the Image. (educational purposes only)

 # HowToUse